Email Marketing Strategy Basics: Everything You Need To Know

 Article by

-Email marketing keeps your brand top of mind with the average consumer who checks their email daily, often several times throughout the day.
-Because of the volume of email we receive, the key to successful email marketing is relevance.
+Email marketing can keep your brand top of mind with the average consumer who checks their email daily (or several times throughout the day).
+Email inboxes is a channel you can’t ignore, and the key to successful marketing through this channel is relevance.

-From jargon definitions to basic email best practices to step-by-step how-to’s, we’ll cover everything you need to know about building an email marketing strategy that grows your brand and boosts your sales.
+From jargon definitions to basic email best practices and step-by-step how-to's, we'll cover everything you need to know to grow your brand and boost your sales.

 What Is Email Marketing?
 A Definition